PetterTech/blog/content/posts/2012-09-13-powershell-function-for-gathering-users-in-groups.md

 After he confirmed that the script worked as planned I decided to make a function of it (Yes, I know it has been a lot of them on this blog lately).
 The function accepts two parameters: GroupNames and Filelocation.
 In addition there is an optional switch called KeepCSV.
-Rest of the function isn&#8217;t that interesting, if you want to use it you can always consult the help (get-help get-membersinadgroups) that I actually have created 🙂
+Rest of the function isn't that interesting, if you want to use it you can always consult the help (get-help get-membersinadgroups) that I actually have created 🙂

 Heres the code: